XiaoyuSun-1/BIDS-I2DB/VisionFM/README.md

 `transforms_retifluidnet.py`: This file contains the set of augmentations with the style from RetiFluidNet, converted from TensorFlow to PyTorch.
 It provides multiple variants per image, including flips, contrast, rotations, translations, for training, and simple resize/normalize for validation.

+`retouch_splitted.json` is a saved 3-fold cross validation train-test split, which has 16 Spectralis and 16 Cirrus for each train set and 8 Spectralis and 8 Cirrus for each test set.

-Remember to download the **pretrained weight** from https://drive.google.com/file/d/1o6E-ine2QLx2pxap-c77u-SU0FjxwypA/view.
+Remember to download the **OCT pretrained weight** from: https://drive.google.com/file/d/1o6E-ine2QLx2pxap-c77u-SU0FjxwypA/view.
 You can find more details here: https://github.com/ABILab-CUHK/VisionFM?tab=readme-ov-file#3-training-decoders-for-downstream-tasks.

 ## Train